mustankap/Amazona/README.md

 # Amazona
-Simple webite using react redux expressjs nodejs and mongodb
+Simple E-commerce webite using react redux expressjs nodejs and mongodb.
+Payment through paypal for the products.